-About Associate Director LaShon Sawyer, MSSA, LISW-S: LaShon Sawyer joined the Jack, Joseph and Morton Mandel School of Applied Social Sciences at Case Western Reserve University (CWRU) in January 2013 as the Associate Director of Virtual Field Education for the online MSSA program.
-The Jack, Joseph and Morton Mandel School of Applied Social Sciences at CWRU is recognized as a top-ranked social work institution by U.S. News and World Report.
+About Associate Director LaShon Sawyer, MSSA, LISW-S: LaShon Sawyer joined the Jack, Joseph and Morton Mandel School of Applied Social Sciences at Case Western Reserve University (CWRU), a 2U powered program, in January 2013 as the Associate Director of Virtual Field Education for the online MSSA program.
 She also earned her MSSA from CWRU with a concentration in Children, Youth and Families.
 Associate Director LaShon Sawyer is a licensed social worker in the State of Ohio and is currently pursuing a Ph.D. in Criminal Justice.

 Associate Director LaShon Sawyer has been working in the field of social work for over 18 years and has worked with small children, juveniles, adults, and families in an array of services including individual counseling.
 Specifically, she has worked with corrections and re-entry settings to help individuals who were previously or currently incarcerated.
 In addition, she has worked in both government and non-profit settings for these services.

 [OnlineMSWPrograms.com] Field education is a major component of MSW programs and is a requirement for graduation.
 Can you briefly explain the field education requirements for the online MSSA program at CWRU?